KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Text widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By clicking on the **Text Widget** icon you can add text to your dashboard.
-As shown below, the widget editor opens showing two sections,
+As shown below, the widget editor opens showing two sections
-*Data* and *Settings*.
+formerly introduced.

 .. figure:: media/image009.png

+Text Widget

 Image widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~